West Mercia PCC 'no confidence' motion rejected

 The vote followed criticism of Bill Longmore's decision to appoint his former campaign manager as his deputy.

-Mr Longmore was pleased the vote went in his favour and said there is "no animosity" towards those against him.'Not transparent'
+Mr Longmore was pleased the vote went in his favour and said there is "no animosity" towards those against him.

 He said: "I think now we can all sit down together and start working for the job I was appointed for.